Samsung C27F398 Review

 The Samsung C27F398 is a 27-inch curved VA panel with a 1920-by-1080 resolution, and other features that are easily with the realm of mid-tier monitors, including: a 60Hz refresh rate, 4ms response time, 250cd/m2 peak brightness, 72% color gamut and a 3000:1 contrast ratio.
 Having a 1800r curve radius on a budget monitor is slightly aggressive, it seems like Samsung were not taking chances in topping some ultrawides that were already in the market.
 Images remain clear and not distorted to a larger degree.

-If you’ll be using the Samsung C27F398 for movies or casual games, you’ll realize that the tighter curvature increases the monitor’s value over flat monitors.
+If you’ll be using this Samsung curved monitor for movies or casual games, you’ll realize that the tighter curvature increases the monitor’s value over flat monitors.
 For instance, the display’s corners look much closer especially if you sit close enough making it fairly immersive, but you’re better off with a larger screen if a wider aspect ratio is a preference over everything else.
 Still, this monitor excels on most fronts that most budget display fail to impress, although it fails to meet our expectations of a VA panel.

 For instance, it is only able to produce 97% of the sRGB color gamut volume with a struggling default accuracy of Delta 3.5.
 If you tweak the OSD and input a few calibrations, you can get a way with a few improvements of that can reduce the errors to Delta E .8, which is in the same ballpark with prosumer display units.

 Gamma is slightly off at 2.1 (out of the box), but calibration and reducing the default brightness increases it to 2.2 for excellent tracking.
 On the other hand, the monitor excels in contrast, with a maximum 2900:1 output when you have the brightness settings correctly tuned.
 If you get it right, the display looks lush with improved grayscale performance and black luminance